How to be tax-efficient with your savings

 Once you hit retirement, the money you withdraw from your pension is taxed as income, just like pre-retirement earnings.
 However, 25% of your total pension pot is tax-free.
 You can either take this up front as a lump sum or spread the tax-free benefits across every withdrawal you make.
 Apart from your tax-free lump sum, you should be careful to only take out what you need each year.
 This way, you can avoid paying extra taxes unnecessarily.

 Premium bond wins are also tax-free.
-NS&I calculates that the annual prize fund rate is 4.40%, but some people will win considerably more, while others will win less or nothing.
+NS&I calculates that the annual prize fund rate is currently 4.15%, but some people will win considerably more, while others will win less or nothing.
 It can be a fun way to save, but it probably isn’t the best use of your cash unless you have already maxed out your annual ISA and pension saving allowances.

 If you want to save for your children, there are plenty of tax-efficient ways to do so.